-If Dr. Farokhzad's employment is terminated outside the period beginning on the date that is three months prior to the date of a change in control and ending on the one-year anniversary date of such change in control (the Change in Control Period) either (1) by the Company without "cause" and not by reason of death or disability or (2) by Dr. Farokhzad as a "good reason termination" (as such terms are defined in the Severance Agreement), Dr. Farokhzad will receive the following benefits if he timely signs and does not revoke a separation agreement and release of claims in our favor:
+If Dr. Farokhzad's employment is terminated outside the period beginning on the date that is three months prior to the date of a change in control and ending on the one-year anniversary date of such change in control (the Change in Control Period) either (1) by the Company without "cause" and not by reason of his death or disability or (2) by Dr. Farokhzad as a "good reason termination" (as such terms are defined in the Severance Agreement), Dr. Farokhzad will receive the following benefits if he timely signs and does not revoke a separation agreement and release of claims in our favor:

-- continuing payments of Dr. Farokhzad's base salary for a period of twelve months following the date of such termination (or if such termination is a good reason termination by Dr. Farokhzad based on a material reduction in base salary, then as in effect immediately prior to the reduction); - a lump sum cash payment equal to Dr. Farokhzad's annual target cash incentive bonus prorated for the number of days during which Dr. Farokhzad was employed by the Company (or the parent or subsidiary of the Company employing him) in the calendar year such termination occurs; - if Dr. Farokhzad and his eligible dependents have qualifying health care at the time of such termination, then either reimbursements for or direct payments of premiums for coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), for Dr. Farokhzad and his eligible dependents, if any, for up to 12 months; and - vesting acceleration of 50% of the shares subject to Dr. Farokhzad's outstanding Company equity awards that are scheduled to vest based solely on Dr. Farokhzad's continued service to the Company or any parent or subsidiary of the Company (time-based equity awards), or, with respect to the shares of company restricted stock received by Dr. Farokhzad under restricted stock purchase agreements entered into with the Company on September 20, 2017, as amended December 20, 2017 and on February 19, 2018, if greater, 100% acceleration of the number of shares that are otherwise scheduled to vest if Dr. Farokhzad remained employed by the Company (or any parent or subsidiary of the Company) through the one year anniversary of his termination.
+- continuing payments of Dr. Farokhzad's base salary for a period of twelve months following the date of such termination (or if such termination is a good reason termination by Dr. Farokhzad based on a material reduction in base salary, then as in effect immediately prior to the reduction); - a lump sum cash payment equal to Dr. Farokhzad's annual target cash incentive bonus prorated for the number of days during which Dr. Farokhzad was employed by the Company (or the parent or subsidiary of the Company employing him) in the calendar year such termination occurs; - if Dr. Farokhzad and his eligible dependents have qualifying health care at the time of such termination, then either reimbursements for or direct payments of premiums for coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), for Dr. Farokhzad and his eligible dependents, if any, for up to 12 months; and vesting acceleration of 50% of the shares subject to Dr. Farokhzad's outstanding Company equity awards that are scheduled to vest based solely on Dr. Farokhzad's continued service to the Company or any parent or subsidiary of the Company (timebased equity awards).
+With respect to this acceleration of vesting provision, the Change in Control Period is extended to end on the two-year anniversary of the change in control.

-If, during the Change in Control Period, Dr. Farokhzad's employment with the Company is terminated either (1) by the Company without cause and not by reason of death or disability or (2) by Dr. Farokhzad as a good reason termination, Dr. Farokhzad will receive the following benefits if he timely signs and does not revoke a separation agreement and release of claims in our favor:
+If, during the Change in Control Period, Dr. Farokhzad's employment with the Company is terminated either (1) by the Company without cause and not by reason of his death or disability or (2) by Dr. Farokhzad as a good reason termination, Dr. Farokhzad will receive the following benefits if he timely signs and does not revoke a separation agreement and release of claims in our favor: